thaysom22/justAbbyH/README.md

 * A selected full story downloadable for free by all users from homepage.
 * A blog page which displays the authors latest blog posts.
 * Show preview of featured stories to unsubscribed users.
 These stories are displayed in a section on homepage and are labelled as 'featured' on list stories page.
+* Improve the visual appearance of pop up boxes/messages.

 # Information Architecture